All About The Fairways

 Barbara

 band and then fronted her own band for a time.
-Today she
+She was

-lives in Sligo with her daughter and still performs with
+living in Sligo with her daughter and still performed with

-Sandy from time to time when they do the Grand Ole Opry
+Sandy from time to time when they did the Grand Ole Opry

 touring show with George Hamilton IV.
 In March,